meltano/meltano/docs/src/docs/installation.md

 #### pip3 and pipx

 - `pip` is a package installer that comes automatically with Python 3+.
-This is also what we will be using to install Meltano.
-- [`pipx`](https://pipxproject.github.io/pipx/) is a wrapper around `pip` which cleanly installs executable python tools such as Meltano.
+- [`pipx`](https://pipxproject.github.io/pipx/) is a wrapper around `pip` which cleanly installs executable python tools (such as Meltano) into their own virtual environments.

 ```bash
 # check for current version of pip to ensure that it is using Python 3